-You have two opportunities per year to take either module, in spring and in autumn.
+You have two opportunities per year to take either module, in Spring and in Autumn.
 Module 1 and 2 always run simultaneously, and you should complete Module 1 before taking Module 2.

-Specific times and dates are available on your course, or you can view a summary on the student section of the website.
+Specific times and dates are available on your course, or you can view a summary on the Chartered section of the website.